chiteri/chiteri.github.io_old/_posts/2015-02-08-RIP-Risper_Nangabo.md

 ![Photo of my grandmother and mother (seated), my father and I standing in 1987 at Ramogi Studio, Nairobi](/assets/images/Kukhu_Risper_mum_dad_and_I.png)

-_Photo of my grandmother (left) and mother (seated), my father and I standing in 1987 at Ramogi Studio, Nairobi - KENYA_
+<strong>Photo of my grandmother (left) and mother (seated), my father and I standing in 1987 at Ramogi Studio, Nairobi - KENYA</strong>

 Grandma had been very dear to my heart, with her being the last of my living grandparents <sup>(1)</sup>.
 She was also the only one I had ever really known in person.
 Had briefly encountered my maternal grandmother, [Scholastica Nyangweso Amwayi][1], too but she died in the year 1987 when I was barely five years of age.